IB DP Biology- B1.2 Proteins - IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

 Proteins are made of smaller units called amino acids, which are connected by peptide bonds to form a polypeptide chain.
 The sequence of amino acids in each protein is unique and determines how the protein folds and what function it performs.
-Some proteins are made of only one polypeptide, while others are made of two or more polypeptides working together.
+Some proteins are made of only one polypeptide, while others consist of two or more polypeptides working together.

 Option Evaluation:

 B. Correct – Statement I is correct (proteins are made from amino acids linked by peptide bonds), and Statement III is also correct (some proteins consist of more than one polypeptide).
-This is the accurate answer.
+This is the correct answer.

 C. Incorrect – Statement II is false, so this option is wrong even though Statement III is correct.